 For answers to frequently asked questions about signs and reporting of child abuse and neglect, please click here.

-Q: What is the Child Mental Health Treatment Act?
+Q: What is the Children and Youth Mental Health Treatment Act?

-A: The Child Mental Health Treatment Act is a law that allows families to access community and residential treatment services for their child without having to go through the dependency and neglect process, when there is no abuse or neglect of the child.
+A: The Children and Youth Mental Health Treatment Act is a law that allows families to access community and residential treatment services for their child or youth without having to go through the dependency and neglect process, when there is no abuse or neglect of the child or youth.

 Q: How is the child or youth's eligibility determined?

-A: For children who are not categorically eligible for Medicaid: the child must have a mental illness and, be at-risk of out-of-home placement, accesses the program prior to their 18th birthday, doesn’t have a pending or current dependency and neglect action with child welfare, and found in need of community, residential, or transitional services determined by a community mental health center.
+A: The child or youth must have a mental illness, isn’t eligible for Medicaid, be at-risk of out-of-home placement, accesses the program prior to their 18th birthday, doesn’t have a pending or current dependency and neglect action with child welfare, and found in need of community, residential, or transitional services determined by a mental health agency.

 Q: Where do you go to apply?

 Q: What is the parent/guardian role once the child is admitted to a residential facility?

 A: Family involvement is essential to successful treatment outcomes.
-This includes participation in developing the treatment plan, review of the child's progress, family therapy, and discharge planning.
+This includes participation in developing the treatment plan, review of the child or youth’s progress, family therapy, and discharge planning.

 Q: What if the child is denied services by the mental health agency?

 A: If services are denied, the mental health agency will inform the parent/guardian about the appeal process.
 If the local appeal supports the denial, the parent/guardian may appeal to the Office of Behavioral Health.

-Q: What happens if the local mental health agency and county department of human/social services are uncertain about which agency is responsible for providing services under the Act?
+Q: What happens if the local mental health agency and county department of human/social services are uncertain about which agency is responsible for providing services?

-Q: What happens next when a non-Medicaid eligible child is determined eligible by the CMHC for community based treatment?
+Q: What happens next when a child or youth is determined eligible by the Mental Health Agency for community based treatment?